Brookside Equity Partners

 A Stamford, Connecticut-based private equity firm

 Brookside invests mainly in North American companies, even though it also seeks investments in Asia and Europe.
-The firm does not invest in specific industries, but it prefers to take part in manufacturing, business services, financial services, consumer businesses, plastics, specialty manufacturing, specialty chemicals, etc.
+The firm does not limit its investments to specific industries, but it prefers to take part in manufacturing, business services, financial services, consumer businesses, plastics, specialty manufacturing, and specialty chemicals.

 For Brookside Equity Partners to consider investing in a company, the investments must meet the following criteria: